 In the third quarter of 2019, in conjunction with a strategic change to move to a single decision-making reporting structure and based on how the Company's CODM makes decisions about allocating resources and assessing performance, the Company determined it has one reportable segment.
-Historical financial information by segment has been recast and reported as one segment.
 See Note 4 - Revenue for disaggregated revenue by source.